Skip to contents

 trace

-Logical.
-If TRUE, prints progress messages.
+Logical; if TRUE, prints progress and diagnostic messages.
 Default is FALSE.

 .progress